 In other words, even if such catastrophes do not materialize, the next two or three years will be about mobilising a lot more money and ideas to retrain a lot of people and develop new businesses – and, if necessary, to set up new industries in regions that are heading for the big bang; so that what once happened in the US car belt (today’s Rust Belt) doesn’t happen again, where an entire region went down, major cities had to declare bankruptcy – and many people later voted for Trump out of frustration.
 It’s high time for new ideas – and a much more sophisticated industrial policy.
 In the spirit of what Mariana Mazzucato has developed as mission-oriented policy.

-As small excerpts from the seminar check out what Jens Südekum said about regional policy (in the clip below) and the presentation by Peter Mock.
+As small excerpts from the seminar check out what Jens Südekum said about regional policy and the presentation by Peter Mock (in the clips below).